DepledgeLab/vzv-2.0/README.md

 All raw Illumina and Nanopore dRNA-Seq datasets associated with this study are available from the ENA under project accession [ PRJEB38829 ](https://www.ebi.ac.uk/ena/browser/view/PRJEB38829).

+## Updates: ##

+24.08.2021 - Uploaded new version of GFF3 files and transcriptome file with minor fixes in genes 8 and 10, as well as in the VLT63 locus.

 ## Description of files: ##

 ### Annotation directory: ###